 Weight: 811 g

-Fit: Fitted with room to layer, true to size, insulation adds some bulk but doesn’t impact range of motion
+Fit: Fitted with room to layer, true to size, insulation adds some bulk but doesn’t impact the range of motion

 Pros: Price point, weatherproof, warm, versatile, durable